marineam/coil/docs/dev_guide.rst

 Overview
 ========

-The core of the Coil API is the :class:`Struct <coil.struct.Struct>`.
+The core of the Coil API is the :class:`~coil.struct.Struct`.
 It is a dict-like mapping object that knows its place in a tree and can reference items anywhere in the tree.

 Assume we have a file named example.coil with the following contents::